HIV 1 & 2 4th Gen Antigen/Antibody Blood Test

-HIV infections may cause only mild symptoms or no symptoms at all.
+HIV infections may initially cause only mild symptoms or no symptoms at all.
 When symptoms do occur, they typically develop within a few weeks of the initial infection.
 Common symptoms include fever, sore throat, headache, swollen lymph nodes, tiredness, and rash.
 These symptoms may last from a week to a month and usually clear up on their own.
 Most people will not have any further symptoms for years.
-In not treated, the HIV virus will continue to destroy and weaken the immune system.
+If not treated, the HIV virus will continue to destroy and weaken the immune system.
 In time, HIV can cause AIDS (Acquired Immunodeficiency Syndrome.)
 Symptoms of AIDS include rapid weight loss, unexplained fatigue, night sweats, chills or fever, prolonged swelling in the lymph nodes, chronic diarrhea, persistent headaches, and recurrent infections.

 How is HIV treated?